signalfx/signalfx-agent/tests/README.md

 Due to known limitations of the xdist pytest plugin (e.g. the `-n auto` option), fixtures cannot be shared across workers by default.
-In order to prevent starting multiple minikube and registry containers (fixtures) for each worker, the containers will be started once for all workers, but they will not be automatically removed when the tests complete since there is currently no way of knowing which test will be last to teardown the fixtures.
-As a workaround, the `make run-k8s-tests` command will remove any running minikube and registry containers before and after the tests start.
+In order to prevent starting multiple minikube containers (fixtures) for each worker, minikube will be started once for all workers, but it will not be automatically removed when the tests complete since there is currently no way of knowing which test will be last to teardown the fixture.
+As a workaround, the `make run-k8s-tests` command will remove any running minikube containers before and after the tests start.